Keller-Michael/alarm_clock/README.md

-# alarm_clock
+# :alarm_clock: Alarm clock example in ABAP

-alarm clock example in ABAP
+Little example of an alarm clock implemented in ABAP on Business Technology Platform.
+Very hand to illustrate ABAP Unit and topics such as Dependency Injection.